The South Styrian Wine Route

 In the south, the road runs along the border with Slovenia, and if you, as we do, at one of the many branches, and on the bike path, instead of the road drives, you can even cross the border.
 There we follow a few kilometers of the border on the Slovenian side.

 The wines are grown on the southern slopes and painstakingly cut every summer.
 Again and again we see wooden wind turbines on high places, whose function I am not quite clear about.
 So I ask Irmgard Dreisiebner, the owner of the parent company Dreisiebner, about it: "This is a Klapotetz," she says.
 And when I just look at her blankly, she explains: “These are wooden wheels that were set up earlier in August to use their rattling noises to drive the birds out of the vineyards that were targeting the grapes.
 Today they are left standing because they have become an attraction for visitors. ”

 Pure enjoyment in the Buschenschanken

-So we sit in front of our Winzerjause in Buschenschank in the parent company Dreisiebner, from whose terrace we look out on the surrounding vineyards.
-An outlook, which prepares this summer day on the South Styrian Wine Road a worthy highlight to complete our round trip - and that although we have actually covered only a short distance along this route.
-When we arrive down in the valley in Gamlitz, we are surprised to find that it is only three kilometers to our hotel.
-If you want to explore the wine region in Southern Styria, you should definitely plan more time than we did.
+So we sit in front of our vintner's snack in the Buschenschank in the parent company Dreisiebner, from his Terrace we look out over the surrounding vineyards.
+A view that makes this summer's day on the South Styrian Wine Road a worthy highlight at the end of our round tour - even though we actually only covered a short distance along this route.
+When we arrive down in the valley in Gamlitz, we are amazed to find that it is only three kilometers to our hotel.
+If you want to explore the wine region in southern Styria in detail, you should definitely plan more time than we did.

 We visited the following taverns: